-The 2020 Census will take place primarily online, although many residents lack home internet access.
-This is a challenge that makes Georgia's public libraries ideal partners for city officials as they work to ensure a successful census count.
+Even before the onset of the current coronavirus pandemic, the 2020 Census was designed to take place primarily online, although many residents lack reliable home internet access.
+These challenges make Georgia's public libraries ideal partners for city officials to ensure a successful census count.

 - Provide free access to the internet and public computers.
 For some residents, it may be their only access to the online world.